 First, students only start paying off their debt once they hit the monthly minimum income threshold of $3,333.33 (equivalent to $40,000 annually).
 And even then, students have a three-month grace period before their payment obligation begins.
 Second, students will pay 10% of their income.
-This means that if you’re earning a gross income of $40,000 a year, you’d have to relinquish $4,000 out of your pay every year or $333.33 a month.
+So if you’re earning a gross income of $40,000 a year, you’d have to relinquish $4,000 out of your pay yearly or $333.33 a month.

 What if we crank that down and say you’re earning $38,000 a year, which is below the threshold line?
 Then, your monthly payment goes down to $0.
-Rather than paying, you would instead fill out deferment forms to let General Assembly’s ISA provider know that you’re earning less than $3,333.33 per month.
+Rather than paying, you would fill out deferment forms to let General Assembly’s ISA provider know you’re earning less than $3,333.33 per month.

-Third, for General Assembly’s ISA loan, the maximum number of required payments is 48 monthly payments or four years.
+Third, for General Assembly’s ISA loan, the maximum number of required payments is 48 months or four years.
 So, while you’d be extremely lucky to pay off a traditional student loan in six years (which is how long most students with loans believe they’d be able to fulfill their obligations, contrary to the Department of Education’s estimated 20-year repayment window), you’re more than likely to pay tuition via an ISA loan in a much shorter time.
-If we do the math, someone earning $40,000 per year will end up paying $15,999.84 by the end of the contract.
+If we do the math, someone earning $40,000 per year will pay $15,999.84 by the end of the contract.

 Now, what if you’re making double the income threshold?
 Say you’re earning $80,000.
 This means you’ll be paying $666.67 per month.
 This is where the fourth safety net comes in.
 The ISA caps out at 1.5 the value of the initial funding.
 So no matter how high you’re earning above the line, your payment stops if you hit the cap.
-If tuition was $14,950, the payment cap is $22,425.
+If tuition were $14,950, the payment cap would be $22,425.
 For an $80,000 earner, the obligation is fulfilled after 34 monthly payments.